bikeactuary/repoRter.nih/cran-comments.md

 ## Maintainer Notes:
-- I've updated get_nih_data() to no longer use stop() and instead return(NA) when the underlying API service is unavailable or otherwise returns a non-200 response
+- I've updated code examples calling external API to use /dontrun() in place of /donttest() - the latter does not prevent tests
-- I've updated the vignette to handle such cases without throwing exception or failing to render
+- I've updated the vignette to check for external API availability at the top and exit knitting early if unavailable
-- Incremented version to 0.1.3
-- Spelling NOTE is false-positive (these are contained in quotes), other 2 NOTEs can by ignored
-- Still no WARNINGs/ERRORs in r-hub or win-devel tests
-- I've re-used one chunk output to reduce run-time in the vignette build and eliminated /cache use which could add some time for disk I/O. That said, this takes 25 seconds to build locally.
+- These changes together should resolve the past issues with external resources not being available causing build checks to fail
+- I've reviewed all warnings/notes from rhub::check_for_cran and they can be ignored - the WARNING is due to my forgetting to pass the CMD CHECK arg "--compact-vignettes=gs+qpdf"
+- thank you

 ## Test environments
 - R-hub windows-x86_64-devel (r-devel)